Hyperbolic models of transitive topologically Anosov flows in dimension three: Birkhoff sections and orbital equivalence classes.

-The main connexion between transitive expansive flows and Birkhoff sections is given by the following theorem: \begin{thm} (Fried \cite{fried_surgery}, Brunella \cite{brunella_thesis}) Every transitive and orbitally expansive non-singular continuous flow in a compact $3$-manifold admits a Birkhoff section.
+The main connection between transitive expansive flows and Birkhoff sections is given by the following theorem: \begin{thm}[Fried \cite{fried_surgery}, Brunella \cite{brunella_thesis}] Every transitive and orbitally expansive non-singular continuous flow on a compact $3$-manifold admits a Birkhoff section.
 Moreover, the first return map is obtained from a pseudo-Anosov homeomorphism on a closed surface, by removing a finite set of periodic orbits. \end{thm}

-It turns out that the orbital equivalence class of a transitive topological Anosov flow is completely determined by the action of the first return map on a given Birkhoff section, and the homotopy class of the embedding of the surface in the $3$-manifold in a neighbourhood of the boundary.
-This is the content of theorem \ref{thmA-statement} (theorem \text{B}) below, and all this section is devoted to prove it.
+It turns out that the orbital equivalence class of a transitive topologically Anosov flow is completely determined by the action of the first return map on a given Birkhoff section, and the homotopy class of the embedding of the surface in the $3$-manifold in a neighborhood of the boundary.
+This is the content of Theorem \ref{thmA-statement} below, and all this section is devoted to prove it.
 Before, we state the main definitions related to Birkhoff sections.